djgrasss/polymorph-that-shell/README.md

 ====================

 Polymorph-that-shell is a simple polymorphic engine to dynamically encode (Insertion-Encoder) shellcode.
 Therefore "everytime" the decoder stub is created in another way (polymorph).
+This may avoid antivirus and IDS protection.

 System requirements: linux x86 environment, python 2.7, nasm, ld, objdump